These are the questions asked during Patch Management Training

 What will happen when the patches was installing and user accidentally turns off the computer?
 The product will retry to install the patch during the subsequent deployment window and the installation status would be updated.

 I didn't catch the part about, patch approval.
 Is there a way to automatically approve patches or you have to approve the patch manually?
 It is about testing the patches before deployment.
 You can choose to approve the patches automatically or manually.
 We also have the feasibility to test the patches before approving them automatically.
 The tested patches can be approved automatically after specified number of days if no failures found.
 Alternatively, you can manually approve it based on the result.

 The patch management solution that we are using currently tells us what we need to download and then we manually download the patches.
 After the patches are deployed we can remove the downloaded patches which we no longer need.
 But this is manually done.
-How deos Desktop Central handle this requirement.?
-Desktop Central will allow you to automate the complete process.
+How deos Endpoint Central handle this requirement.?
+Endpoint Central will allow you to automate the complete process.
 You can create an APD task, which will automatically scan computers, detect missing patches, automatically download the required patches and deploy it to the target computers.
 You can configure "Patch Clean up settings, to automatically delete the unwanted patches.

 Can you limit patches to just laptops or desktops?Yes, you can.
 You can target machines based on system type such as laptops and desktops.
 You can also create a custom group with system type as criteria.

 Do we have the feasibility to split the scan & download from the patch deployment?
 You can create separate APD task for scanning and downloading the patches.
 You will find four different options such as scan, download, draft and deploy.
 You can choose any of them based on your requirement

 When there are patches in "yet to apply" status, is there a way to get notified about the patches, after deployment/failure?
 Yes.
 You can configure notification settings for the APD task which can send you the status report multiple times based on the different status including scanning, downloading and deployment of patches.